Life is too short for wasting your strengths in places where they are not appreciated.

 The strengths-based career planning takes a contrary approach.
-It starts from what’s strong instead of what’s wrong.
+It starts with choosing a career based on strengths – from what’s strong instead of what’s wrong.
 It takes the strengths of the individual as the starting point to discover where they could be leveraged the most.

 While career plans should include getting out of the comfort zone, the research shows up to 25% boost in engagement and execution of career plans that focus on strengths.

 If the strengths-based career yields better results and higher satisfaction along the way, why it’s not a common practice among everyone?

 While the roots grow from the way the education systems are historically set up, the real reason is much more straightforward.

 Building a career on strengths requires taking responsibility for your actions and decisions.

 Instead, many people see their careers as observers and not as creators.